Get involved and have your say

 You and your young person can have a say in the support and services you need.
-By sharing your experiences and working together with us and other organisations, we can make positive changes that benefit all SEND families in the city.
+By sharing your experiences and collaborating with us and other organisations, we can make positive changes that benefit all SEND families in the city.

 Whatever matters to you.
 It might seem a small thing, but sometimes small changes can make a big difference.